project-chip/connectedhomeip/docs/guides/python_chip_controller_building.md

 ### Step 7: Read basic information out of the accessory.

-Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
+Every Matter accessory device supports a Basic Information Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
 Use `zclread` command to read those values from the device:

 ```
-chip-device-ctrl > zclread Basic VendorName 1234 1 0
+chip-device-ctrl > zclread BasicInformation VendorName 1234 1 0
-chip-device-ctrl > zclread Basic ProductName 1234 1 0
+chip-device-ctrl > zclread BasicInformation ProductName 1234 1 0
-chip-device-ctrl > zclread Basic SoftwareVersion 1234 1 0
+chip-device-ctrl > zclread BasicInformation SoftwareVersion 1234 1 0
 ```

 **REPL Command:**
-`await devCtrl.ReadAttribute(1234, [(1, Clusters.Basic.Attributes.VendorName)])`
+`await devCtrl.ReadAttribute(1234, [(1, Clusters.BasicInformation.Attributes.VendorName)])`

 > Use the `zcl ?
-Basic` command to list all available commands for Basic
+BasicInformation` command to list all available commands for
-> Cluster.
+> Basic Information Cluster.
 >
-> In REPL, you can type `Clusters.Basic.Attributes.` and then use the TAB key.
+> In REPL, you can type `Clusters.BasicInformation.Attributes.` and then use the
+> TAB key.

 <hr>